Advance-Decline (A/D) Line

 Example

-The dot-com bubble was during a time where there was a large amount of speculation regarding a large internet-based growth period.
-More specifically, the NASDAQ Composite Index spiked then fell extremely low because of the dot-com bubble.
+The dot-com bubble was during a time when there was a large amount of speculation regarding a large internet-based growth period.
+More specifically, the NASDAQ Composite Index spiked and then fell extremely low because of the dot-com bubble.
 It demonstrated divergence in the market.

 Additional Resources